Horn of Africa drought: Survival of the fittest

 They cross the border expecting immediate respite, but many of the refugees are unaware of the long distance they still have to go to reach Dadaab.

 "There was drought; We have been walking for 22 days drinking only water," Mrs Haji says.

 "Since I delivered, I haven't eaten a thing.

-"I now need food, life, water and shelter - everything that a human being needs."'Nothing for the children'
+"I now need food, life, water and shelter - everything that a human being needs."

 There are many mothers like Mrs Haji.